beneslami/MemoryLeakDetector/README.md

 ### Phase 2

 Phase 2 is about design and implementation of Object database.
-MLD library also know about all objects the application has malloc'd.
+MLD library also knows about all objects the application has malloc'd.
 So, the application must report MLD all its malloc'd objects.
 Whenever the application malloc a new object, MLD library will store the relevant information about this object such as corresponding structure details of the object and address of the object.
 Now, MLD maintains another database called Object Database and each data it holds is called object record.

 ```
 typedef struct _object_db_rec_{